How is Zeffy free?

 121. A charity BBQ

-Instead of this summer's traditional BBQ fundraiser, turn it into a friendly (but VERY serious) BBQ competition.
-Donors can sign up for your peer-to-peer campaign and raise money to support your cause and their BBQing skills.
+Instead of this summer's traditional BBQ fundraiser, turn it into a friendly (but very serious) BBQ competition.
+Donors can sign up for your peer-to-peer campaign and raise money to support your cause and their BBQ skills.
 Guests can buy tickets online or at the event and taste-test everyone's signature dish.
 Once they've tried them all, everyone can vote for their favourite!
+If you're serving alcohol, apply to your local council for a Temporary Event Notice (TEN), minimum 10 working days' notice required.

 122. Charity car and dog wash

 Hosting a car wash to raise money for your cause is a classic summer fundraising event.
-No one will complain about donating a few dollars for a good cause and driving away with a sparkling car.
-But, that doesn't mean you can't explore other money-making possibilities.
+No one will complain about donating a few pounds for a good cause and driving away with a sparkling car.
+But that doesn't mean you can't explore other money-making possibilities.
 What about washing their dog while you wash their car?

-Everyone's favourite yearly fall activity can be even more fun if you make an event out of it.
+Everyone's favourite seasonal activity can be even more fun if you make an event out of it.
 Ask donors to sign up to help others rake their lawns and celebrate the end of a good day's work with a potluck dinner and a live show.

 124. Costume swap